cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/guides/build-badge-app/create-a-badge.md

 const typedDataResult = await createRegisterEssenceTypedData({
   variables: {
     input: {
-      options: {
-        /* The chain id on which the Essence NFT will be minted on */
-        chainID: chainID,
-      },
       /* The profile id under which the Essence is registered */
       profileID: profileID,
       /* Name of the Essence */